 In 1999, Steve retired from the San Diego Police Department, where he had worked since 1984, both as a full-time officer and later as a reserve sergeant.
 He spent six years in the Domestic Violence Unit, where he handled over 1,500 cases.
 His police books include Contact & Cover; Streetwork; Surviving Street Patrol; Tactical Perfection for Street Cops; and his latest, Patrol Cop.
-He serves as an expert witness for issues related to crime and violence, security, HR, and police practices.

 From 1996 to 2013, Dr. Albrecht worked as a Course Leader for the American Management Association, teaching two and three-day supervisory seminars.
-He has taught as an adjunct professor at the University of Southern California, Cal State Fullerton, Brandman University, and San Diego State University, National University.
+He has taught as an adjunct professor at the University of Southern California, Cal State Fullerton, Brandman University, San Diego State University, and National University.

 He has significant teaching and consulting experience in the following areas: